Fallout: New Vegas/Unused NPCs

 Form IDs: 129394, 129395, 129396

 Three old men in Brahmin-skin outfits who were intended to populate some area of Freeside (based on their editor IDs, VFSFreesideBeggar01-03) and pester the player for caps.
-They all look pretty much the same.
+They all look very similar.
 Each of them uses a beggar-specific AI package to sit somewhere but no target is set.
 There is also an unused idle marker VFSBeggarMarker that has them randomly play the animations LoosettpAskForHelpA, Swatting, and ScratchingSelf/ScratchingSelf02.
-In the final game the only beggar is Rotface, a ghoul.
+In the final game, there is only one beggar, Rotface.

 Betters was an NCR soldier in or near Techatticup Mine, based on his dialog's editor IDs, and may have been a prisoner or an early version of Renolds.
 Though he seems to have been deleted from the NPC list in the GECK, several player-only dialog lines remain.
 Unfortunately, they are not particularly enlightening as to his purpose.